-The foyer is, at once, one of the most important and one of the most overlooked areas in a home.
-It's not hard to see how a small, transient space might escape notice.
+The foyer is both one of the most important and one of the most overlooked areas in a home.
+It's not hard to see how this space might escape notice in smaller homes where the foyer is barely noticeable.
 But even in homes with grand entryways, this pass-through space often lacks both style and substance.